Rainchus/ChameleonTwist2JP-Mod/README.md

 Currently, only one savestate slot exist (and is uncompressed so it's very fast)</br>
 `dpad-left` saves the state, `dpad-right` loads the state</br>
 `R + dpad-down` toggles the menu to open/close</br>
-Dpad-left and Dpad-right scrolls the pages in the menu, `A` toggles the option</br>
+Dpad-left and Dpad-right scrolls the pages in the menu, `A` toggles the option</br></br>

+`Start + A` opens the original devs debug menu</br>
+This can be used to pick a stage to load into with dpad left/right, and pressing A on the stage wanted</br>